DiljyotS/volunteers-android/README.md

 If there are any problems encountered when installing the IDE, you may want to check and make sure you have a JDK and JRE installed.
 If you experience trouble building or running the project, you may not have the necessary build tools, which you can download directly through the IDE.
 If the app does not run on the emulator, it may be that the emulator is too slow, and you should look into installing one from an outside source.

 If there are any other questions or concerns, you can join #vola channel in our slack group.

+## Contribute

+Let people know how they can contribute into your project.
+A contributing guideline will be a big plus.

+## Credits

+Systers Community

+## License

+This project is under GPL-2.0 license .